Florida Appeals Court Dismisses Challenge to Beachfront Property Judgment After Legislative Repeal

 T. Michael Glenn Trust v.
 Walton County, 2026 WL 451818 (Fla.
 1st DCA Feb.
 18, 2026)

-The Florida First District Court of Appeal dismissed a certiorari petition challenging a final judgment that had declared customary recreational use rights on beachfront property held by trusts and other property owners.
+This case summary is provided for educational and informational purposes only.
+It should not be construed as legal advice. a certiorari petition challenging a final judgment that had declared customary recreational use rights on beachfront property held by trusts and other property owners.
 The per curiam opinion demonstrates how legislative repeal of an underlying statute can render a judgment a nullity and moot pending appellate proceedings.

 Background